Blog Post

 As trustees representing the employees as beneficiaries., internal trustees often have to learn the difference in their role between being an employee and being an employee trustee.
 Crucially, their trustee role is to represent all employees equally, not just the subset that an internal trustee, whether a director, management or employee trustee, works alongside, or is responsible for.

-The only trustee truly not conflicted is the independent trustee , who should be able to bring best practice through their personal knowledge of EO companies, trustee decision making, governance and related experience, employee communications and expertise.
+The only trustee truly not conflicted is the independent trustee, who should be able to bring best practice through their personal knowledge of EO companies, trustee decision making, governance and related experience, employee communications and expertise from their wider career.

 IDT Tip: Look at the composition of your trust board in relation to its purpose, roles and responsibilities.
 Does this forum have the combined skills to function effectively as representatives of the shareholders?
 Have you really identified the conflicts, been clear about these, and ensured that the beneficiaries as a whole are represented?
 And do this exercise on a regular basis.